boa-dev/boa/tests/fuzz/README.md

 [Arbitrary](https://docs.rs/arbitrary/latest/arbitrary/)) and coverage-guided.
 See [common.rs](fuzz/fuzz_targets/common.rs)
 for implementation specifics.

-You can run any fuzzer you wish with the following command (replacing `your-fuzzer` with a fuzzer availble in fuzz_targets, e.g. `parser-idempotency`):
+You can run any fuzzer you wish with the following command (replacing `your-fuzzer` with a fuzzer available in fuzz_targets, e.g. `parser-idempotency`):

 ```bash